 Iced.
 Not a single word.

-The point of this whole thing is this: there are some really nice people in this world, and some really shitty people in this world, too, and the effects these two groups are having on my new zombie self are now magnified beyond any reasonable measure and it is hard.
+The point of this whole thing is this: there are some really nice people in this world, and then there are the crushers, and the effects these two groups are having on my new zombie self are now magnified beyond any reasonable measure and it is hard.

-But then, along comes a rep from that second group: The shitty people.
-The ones who suck all the oxygen, and any traces of a radial positive vibe out from their axis of existence, batting deflated effigies to the ground one by one as they barrel over conquests, make way!
+But then, along comes a rep from that second group: The crushers.
+The ones who suck all the oxygen, and any traces of a radial positive vibe out from their axis of existence while batting deflated effigies to the ground one by one as they barrel over conquests, make way!
 Enormous egos coming through…

 So it’s back to square one and I’m down for the count.
-Someone breathe some life into me, please, or point me to the nearest hole so I can crawl in and hide out.
+Someone breathe some life into me, please, or point me to the nearest hole so I can crawl in and hide.

 Without my buddy by my side, I’m useless.